Audi TT coupe - Engines, drive & performance

 Petrol engines

-The 40 TFSI 2.0-litre is more potent than the entry-level 1.8-litre it replaces, and gets the TT from 0-62mph in just 6.6 seconds.
-Step up to the 45 TFSI quattro four-wheel-drive model with 242bhp and the S tronic automatic gearbox and it gets even faster, completing the 0-62mph sprint in just 5.8 seconds.
+The 40 TFSI 2.0-litre is more potent than the entry-level 1.8-litre it replaced, and gets the TT from 0-62mph in just 6.6 seconds.
+Step up to the 45 TFSI model with 242bhp and quattro four-wheel drive, and it gets even quicker, completing the 0-62mph sprint in just 5.1 seconds thanks to superior traction from a standing start.

 You'll need to select 'Dynamic' mode to enjoy the car at its best, with a turn of pace that can start to worry the latest hot hatchbacks.
 It's an engine that works best at medium revs, with a pleasing bark and power that doesn't really crescendo if you hold on to gears for too long, rewarding earlier shifts instead.
 It's effortlessly quick, especially pulling away from a standstill.